PzKpfwIVB/Utilities/README.md

 ### custom_file_dialog ###

-Provides predefined file dialogs (PythTypes singleton) customized by a JSON file and a creator dialog.
+Provides predefined file dialogs (PathTypes singleton) customized by a JSON file and a creator dialog.
 In the latter, a custom dialog could be defined, setting its type (source/destination), window title, dialog type (to open/save a file or open an existing directory), extension filter and associated path.
 Another function of these dialogs is to provide navigation history: if a path is successfully selected, the JSON file gets updated with it.

 ### message ###